heyjing/SRLScore/README.md

 ## Installation
 We provide an exhaustive list of required packages through the `requirements.txt` file.
-However, given the finnicky dependency issues surrounding the (nowadays deprecated) AllenNLP release, as well as the spaCy versions required, we strongly suggest creating a new environment in which to install this package.
+However, given the finicky dependency issues surrounding the (nowadays deprecated) AllenNLP release, as well as the spaCy versions required, we strongly suggest creating a new environment in which to install this package.

 You can install the required core dependencies with